NordicTrack RW900 Rower Review – 2023

 iFit Subscription

-The ProForm Pro R10 is also iFit enabled and we find it to be very beneficial on this rower as we do with the RW900 Rower.
-The Hydrow has its own workout platform that has outdoor rowing classes led by instructors too.
-Comparing iFit with Hydrow, the biggest difference I notice is what direction the camera is placed.
-Hydrow points the camera at the instructor as they row backward, so they can talk to the camera versus mainly seeing the perspective of the instructor.
+Other rowers like the Hydrow and Hydrow Wave have their own training platform that also features outdoor rowing content led by instructors.
+The biggest difference I’ve noticed between the two subscriptions is what direction the camera is placed.
+Hydrow points the camera at the instructor as they row backward, so they can talk to the camera versus mainly seeing the perspective of the instructor or a side profile view of the instructor.

 I like how both are filmed and don’t have a personal preference of which view I like to see.
-Both add a lot of value to each of these rowers. iFit however offers numerous other types of classes that use other equipment or just a yoga mat.
-This makes iFit more of a complete training app where you can work out your body and mind.
-The meditation, TED talks, and other mindful classes are impressive and valuable as well.
+Both add a lot of value to each of these rowers. iFit is a bit more versatile in the variety of content offered because you can take classes on other types of machines, as well as on the mat.

 Console

 The 22” touch screen tilts so you can avoid any overhead glare and keep the screen within eye level while using the RW900.
-The screen also rotates so you can use it for iFit classes off the rower like Pilates and strength training.
+The screen also rotates so you can use it for iFit classes off the rower like Pilates and strength training, as I mentioned earlier.

-I really like the tilting touch screen because it makes the iFit content more accessible and the rower more functional to add versatility to your training.
+I really like the pivoting touch screen because it makes the iFit content more accessible and the rower more functional to add versatility to your training.

-For additional accessories, the NordicTrack RW900 Rower doesn’t come with any.
+For additional accessories and storage options, the NordicTrack RW900 Rower doesn’t come with any.
 There isn’t a fan or a tablet holder attached to the console.
 This is another reason why I suggest getting a subscription to iFit.
+There also isn’t a place to put your water bottle, like most home rowers.

 Construction Quality/Durability